 OATD.org aims to be the best possible resource for finding open access graduate theses and dissertations published around the world.

 PQDT Open provides the full text of open access dissertations and theses free of charge.

-You can Ask a librarian for help if you experience any problems accessing a dissertation or thesis in print or online.
+You can Me for help if you experience any problems accessing a dissertation or thesis in print or online.

 Doing a cited reference search answers the question: who has cited a particular author or paper?
 Knowing this can help you find related papers to the one you have, and help determine how well-known a particular author or paper is in a field.

 Also see the Guide: Cited Reference Searching: Arts, Humanities, and Social Sciences